In a time of deep suspicion, Americans put their trust in the vote

-When the anxiously-awaited day finally came, there was hope in Atlanta, where Raheem Nas, having concluded that “the state of our country is unacceptable,” cast his ballot for Joe Biden.
-Nas, 40, said he acted for his six-year-old son and out of his own belief that Biden could heal America’s wounds and make it safe for a Black man like him to “change my damn tire on the freeway without getting killed.”
+When the anxiously awaited day finally came, there was hope in Atlanta, where Raheem Nas, having concluded that “the state of our country is unacceptable,” cast his ballot for Joe Biden.
+Nas, 40, said he acted for his 6-year-old son and out of his own belief that Biden could heal America’s wounds and make it safe for a Black man like him to “change my damn tire on the freeway without getting killed.”

 There was fear in Hoover, Ala., where Shannon Zuniga, a 64-year-old catering company employee, said Biden’s election would mean socialism, unrest, “total chaos.”
 She voted to keep President Trump in the White House because, she said, he would preserve religious freedom and because “he’s a man of his word.
 He is not always careful of his words.
 But he loves this country.”